|

 hands down

-- easy, unopposed They won the game hands down over
+They won the game hands down over the other team.

 hands off

-was handed a great job on a silver platter and never had to make any effort at
+He was handed a great job on a silver platter and never had to make any effort at all.

 hand to mouth